 The exact feeding habits of Thalassomedon are not known, but it is likely that it hunted using ambush tactics or by lurking near the seafloor, waiting for prey items to swim by.
 It may have also used its powerful flippers to actively pursue prey at high speeds.
 This behavior would have allowed it to quickly move through the water column to capture unsuspecting prey items before they could escape.

-See also What is Tiger Moth Animal
+See also What is Telescope Fish Animal

 Overall, Thalassomedon was a large apex predator in its environment and likely had an important role in shaping marine ecosystems during its time period.
 Its diet and feeding habits can provide us with valuable insights into how oceanic life functioned during the Early Cretaceous period.